felipeg48/blueprint-rabbitmq/readme.md

     git checkout message-listener-adapter

 ## Running It
+All of these examples use [gradle](http://www.gradle.org) to build.

-Whenever you check out a tag or branch the first thing you should do is run
+Whenever you check out a tag or branch the first thing you should do (if running eclipse) is run

     gradle eclipse

-Fromt he root of the project.
+from the root of the project.
 Then from eclipse import the directory and it should bring all of the subprojects in to your workspace.

+### Non-Webcontainer Examples
 Running the ApplicationConfig from the consumer will start the consumer up, running the same class from the producer will start the producer up and publish some test messages.

+### WebContainer Examples
+Most of the webcontainer based examples use jettyRun to run.
+Always run gradle tasks from the root of the directory to double check.
+To run the consumer in this case you'd run

+    gradle consumer:jettyRun

+from the commandline to start it up.
+For those most part these kind of examples tend to use JNDI.

 Have fun!